kantega/KantId/README.md

 #### INSTALLATION
 ***
 #####_From source code_
-* Clone git repository at:
+* Clone git repository at: https://github.com/kantega/KantId.git
+* Compile with Java 8 and Gradle: "gradle build"

 #####_From repository_